meltoner/agrofelis/components/vehicle-lidar/readme.md

 The generated 3D maps can be indexed and recalled based on GPS truncated coordinates, compared to known maps, or set by the user.
 The motion processing unit (MPU) is attached directly beneath the Lidar and tilts with it.
 Its data can be used to derive the absolute orientation of the vehicle and the true point cloud when navigating on an uneven terrain.

-The following figure depicts how different tilting (azimouth) adjustments and the internal rotation of the lidar (polar), translate to x, y, and z coordinates.
+The following figure depicts how different tilting azimouths and the internal polar rotation of the Lidar translate to x, y, and z coordinates.

 ![planes](_figures/vehicle-lidar-00-planes.jpg)